 With many couples foregoing having children until later in life, there are a growing number of people who are struggling to conceive a healthy pregnancy.
 Fertility medicine has become one of the fastest-growing fields of health care.
 Although we know a great deal about how to encourage pregnancy, many couples still cannot conceive even with the best technology.
-New information about the role of melatonin in pregnancy and conception may help many people to become parents.
+New findings about the role of melatonin may be of interest to many people, hoping to become parents.

 Natural Barriers to Becoming Pregnant